 Our favourite ways to serve gammon and ham:

-Who would turn their nose up at a traditional plate of ham, egg and chips?
+Who would turn their nose up at a traditional plate of gammon and mash?
 It’s ideal for the post-Christmas period when everyone’s a little gravied-out, and makes a great simple supper all year round.
-Cut a thin steak-sized slice from your ham joint and griddle it for three minutes on each side.
+The salty ham is paired perfectly with sweet apple and a punchy celeriac mash.

 This one is perfect for when you have a chunk of ham left over.
 Shred it into stringy strips then pour over clarified butter.
 The set yellow top layer is a traditional preserving seal for meat and fish.